rishabhlakhotia/CSE-Lab-Manual/README.md

 2. Siddharth Singh ([GitHub](https://github.com/cddharthsingh))
 3. Rewant Soni ([GitHub](https://github.com/rewantsoni))

-*Disclaimer: I may have changed some of the codes for better functionality.*
+*Disclaimer: We may have changed some of the codes for better functionality.*